 As of today the federal government of Canada announced that they will outlaw single use plastics like bags or straws.
 Will cannabis containers be held to that same law?
 How about pill bottles?

 Vote with your wallets.
 Comment on websites or send emails to your favorite dispensaries and tell them you will only support them if they stop using plastic containers.
-When it does come to vote do your research and choose the candidate that gives a damn about our planet.
+When it’s time to vote, do your research and choose the candidate that gives a damn about our planet.

 Otherwise our only hope is that our future robot overlords will enslave our descendants to clean this mess up.